Skip to main content

 See Helm chart examples for complete S3 and Swift configuration examples.

-The Agent is an alternative to Proxy for capturing S3 changes.
-Use Agent when:
+Webhooks are an alternative to Proxy for capturing storage changes.
+Use webhooks when:

-• You cannot deploy Proxy in front of your storage (e.g., AWS S3, managed services)
+• You cannot deploy Proxy in front of your storage (e.g., managed S3 services)

-Agent receives bucket notifications via webhook and creates replication tasks.
+The Worker receives change events via HTTP webhook endpoints and creates replication tasks.

 Limitations

-Agent is currently S3 only and supports bucket-level replication only (not user-level).
-This is because Agent relies on S3 bucket notifications which are configured per-bucket.
+S3 notification-based replication supports bucket-level replication only (not user-level), because S3 bucket notifications are configured per-bucket.

 chorctl repl add --user=user1 --from=main --to=follower \

-See Helm chart agent example for a complete deployment configuration.
+See Helm chart webhook example for a complete deployment configuration.